SergioGasquez/esp-idf-devcontainer/README.md

 Wokwi offers debugging with GDB.
 - UI approach:
-    Debug using with VsCode or Gitpod is also possible:
     1. Run the Wokwi Simulation
     2. Go to `Run and Debug` section of the IDE (`Ctrl-Shift-D or Cmd-Shift-D`)
     3. Choose the proper session: